joshua abbott

 me | papers

-I recently completed a Data Science Fellowship at The Data Incubator.
 I completed my PhD at UC Berkeley in Tom Griffiths' Computational Cognitive Science Lab, and postdocs at the Center for Adaptive Rationality in the Max Planck Institute for Human Development, and at the Complex Human Data Hub in the University of Melbourne.

 Academic Curriculum Vitae | Resume